dorny/xjade/README.md

 ### Jade
 [Jade](http://jade-lang.com/) was first template engine I have used.
-This project started as try to fix Jade client side limitations.
+This project started as try to fix Jade's client side limitations.
 That's why it was named XJade.

 ### Other